 We checked up on our favourite wizards and er, female wizards to find out who has made the most money outside of ‘Potter’…

 1. Robert Pattinson (Cedric Diggory)

-He may have only starred in ‘Goblet of Fire’ (with a flashback in the fifth film), but thanks to a certain vampire saga, Rob tops our list by some distance.
-The ‘Twilight’ star also had a pretty solid £77m hit with romantic drama ‘Water For Elephants’, but it’s playing Edward Cullen that makes up the majority of his take – mainly because his choices now err towards the anti-blockbuster.
+He may have only starred in ‘Goblet of Fire’ (with a flashback in the fifth film), but thanks to a certain vampire saga, Rob tops our list.
+The ‘Twilight’ star also had a pretty solid £77m hit with romantic drama ‘Water For Elephants’, but it’s playing Edward Cullen that makes up the majority of his take.

 4. Daniel Radcliffe (Harry Potter)